Xiaofei-it/Shelly/README.md

 Domino makes the business logic of your app clear and easy to understand.

 2. Retrofit Domino,
-which provides a convenient pattern for sending a HTTP request and performing various kinds of actions according to the result or the failure of the request.
+which provides a convenient pattern for sending an HTTP request and performing various kinds of actions according to the result or the failure of the request.
 The Retrofit Task is very useful in the development of an app, which takes many advantages over the other architectures for sending HTTP requests.